pedegie/stats/README.md

 #### ProbeTailer
 On read-side `ProbeTailer`commit each whole read batch.
 So in case of crash it will re-read some probes again.
-For example if batchSize is 100, and we have read 70 probes and then system crash - these 70 probes will be read again.
+For example if `batchSize` is 100, and we have read 70 probes and then system crash - these 70 probes will be read again.

 In my opinion in this kind of library it's not that big problem that we lost some data, at least comparing to losing database transaction for example.
 If we lost write-side data, we just lost a little of statistics representing short period of time.
-On the read side, we have to just re-read probes again, each probe contains a timestamp when it was recorded so our monitoring tools can probably easily handle this situation.
+On the read side, we have to re-read probes again, each probe contains a timestamp when it was recorded so our monitoring tools can probably easily handle this situation.
 You should consider it for your own uses cases.